Are Nike Air Max Plus Good for Running?

 The Nike Air Max Plus, also known as the Nike Air Tuned Max or TN Air, has been around since 1998.
 With its eye-catching design featuring prominent tuned air technology along the sole, bold colors, and plastic overlays, the Air Max Plus made a splash when it debuted.
 But beyond looks, how functional is the Air Max Plus as a running shoe?
 Let’s take a closer look.

-Sole Cushioning and Responsiveness
+Sole Cushioning And Responsiveness

 The main technology in the Air Max Plus that aids in running performance is the visible Tuned Air units along the sole.
 This system contains polyurethane pouches filled with pressurized air that compress on impact to absorb shock and return energy back to your foot for propulsion.
 Testing shows the Air Max Plus offers about average cushioning compared to other performance running sneakers.